fastify/fastify/docs/Getting-Started.md

   fastify.decorate('mongo', db)
 }

-// Wrapping a plugin function with fastify-plugin causes that plugin's encapsulation
+// Wrapping a plugin function with fastify-plugin exposes the decorators,
-// to be skipped so that decorators will be available outside of the plugin. module.exports = fastifyPlugin(dbConnector)
+// hooks, and middlewares declared inside the plugin in the parent scope. module.exports = fastifyPlugin(dbConnector)
 ```